WilliamSimoni/BeerApi/README.md

 # Unit Tests

-I wrote several unit tests (almost 130) to verify the correctness of the controller and the service layer.
+I wrote several unit tests (138) to verify the correctness of the controller and the service layer.
 For each test, I used:
-The Moq library to generate and customize Mocks.
+- The Moq library to generate and customize Mocks.
 In detail, for the controller layer tests, I mocked the service layer, while for the service layer tests, I mocked the infrastructure layer.
-The FluentAssertion library to specify the expected test outcome naturally.
+- The FluentAssertion library to specify the expected test outcome naturally.

 # Other information
 - The entities' data was stored in a SQL server database.
 To run the project, change the connection string in appsetting.json.